 The Gold GST tax rate is 3% and it is very expensive to buy this commodity.

 Is it compulsory to pay GST?

 GST regime is for the business people whose turnover is exceeding Rs.
 40 Lakhs are the normal taxable person.
-It is compulsory to register GST for certain business.
+It is compulsory for gst registration online in certain business.

 What are the goods that are included in GST?

 - Small cars , Durables like AC and Refrigerators, premium cars, cigarettes and aerated drinks, High-end motorcycles are subjected to 28% GST

 - Hair oil, toothpaste and soaps, capital goods, and industrial intermediaries are levied at 18% GST